Iain Stirling

-Iain Andrew Stirling (born 27 January 1988) is a Scottish comedian, writer, television presenter, actor, narrator and Twitch streamer from Edinburgh, Scotland.
+Iain Andrew Stirling (born 27 January 1988) is a Scottish comedian, writer, television presenter, narrator and Twitch streamer from Edinburgh, Scotland.
+He is best known for being the narrator of reality television series Love Island and Love Island USA.

+Career

-Stand-up career
+Stand-up comedy

-Having started stand-up whilst in his final year of Law at the University of Edinburgh, a year which saw him make the final of both the Paramount Funniest Student and Chortle Student Comedian Of The Year competitions, Stirling is a regular on the UK comedy circuit.
-Having been dubbed one of Scotland's 'Hottest Newcomers' by The Scotsman after his performance in front of 750 people at the Glasgow Fruitmarket, he now gigs all over the UK including The Stand (Edinburgh and Glasgow), The Comedy Store (Manchester and London), Off The Kerb and various smaller clubs.
+Having started stand-up whilst in his final year of Law at the University of Edinburgh, a year which saw him make the final of both the Paramount Funniest Student and Chortle Student Comedian of the Year competitions, Stirling is a regular on the UK comedy circuit.
+Having been dubbed one of Scotland's 'Hottest Newcomers' by The Scotsman after his performance in front of 750 people at the Glasgow Fruitmarket, he now gigs all over the UK including The Stand (Edinburgh and Glasgow), The Comedy Store (Manchester and London), Off the Kerb and various smaller clubs.

-In August 2009, Stirling performed in the final of the Chortle Student Comedian Of The Year at the Edinburgh Fringe Festival, finishing runner-up to winner Joe Lycett.
+In August 2009, Stirling performed in the final of the Chortle Student Comedian of the Year at the Edinburgh Fringe Festival, finishing runner-up to winner Joe Lycett.

-TV and radio
+Stirling's first stand-up special, Failing Upwards, was released on Amazon Prime Video on 26 May 2022.

 CBBC

-After being spotted at a gig, Stirling presented the CBBC Channel along with his canine sidekick Hacker T. Dog from the CBBC TV show Scoop, and other sidekicks including Dodge the Dog, 'The Toad of Wisdom', and 'Pig With 'Tasche'.
-He has also worked as a writer on a number of projects for the likes of CBBC and BBC Scotland.
-He also appeared in Scoop as the postboy in the first four episodes of the new series.
+After being spotted at a gig, Stirling became the lead continuity presenter on the CBBC Channel along with his sidekick Hacker T Dog (originally from the CBBC TV show Scoop), as well as other presenters such as Chris Johnson and London Hughes.
+He left the channel in February 2013.
+He has also worked as a writer on a number of projects for the likes of CBBC and BBC Scotland, such as 12 Again and Help!
+My Supply Teacher's Magic.

-The Dog Ate My Homework

 In early October 2013, Stirling began recording for a new series for CBBC, The Dog Ate My Homework, which was commissioned as the CBBC answer to Mock the Week.
-The show features two teams of comedians or celebrities and a child as team leader.
-Stirling hosts the show of 'off-the-wall questions, nonsensical studio games, and slapstick challenges'.
 He was nominated for a BAFTA in 2014 for best children's presenter for his hosting of the programme for two series.

+Love Island

+In June 2015, Stirling became the narrator of the ITV2 reality series Love Island, and as of 2025 has contributed to every series of the show since its premiere, through Caroline Flack, Laura Whitmore and Maya Jama's tenures as presenter.
+His distinctive enunciated Scottish accent, comedic sarcasm within his writing and "mischievous presence" has garnered significant praise.

+In 2022, for its fourth season, Stirling became the narrator of the American adaptation of the show, following its move to Peacock.
+He took over duties from Matthew Hoffman.

 Other

-In 2012 Iain appeared on Russell Howard's Good News In June 2015, Stirling became the narrator of ITV2 reality series Love Island, In 2017, he began hosting the comedy game show CelebAbility.
-Stirling hosted Scotland's Big Night Out on 31 December 2017, as part of BBC Scotland's Hogmanay 2017.
-In February 2019, it was announced that Stirling would be a contestant on the eighth series of Taskmaster.
-He also was the host of the first programme on the BBC Scotland channel, A Night at the Theatre.
+In 2012, Stirling appeared on Russell Howard's Good News.
+In 2017, he began hosting the comedy game show CelebAbility.
+In February 2019, it was announced that Stirling would be a contestant on the eighth series of Taskmaster, finishing as the runner-up.
+He was also the host of the first programme on the BBC Scotland channel, A Night at the Theatre.